-The UN was founded seventy years ago in 1945 “to save succeeding generations from the scourge of war”, and over the decades it has served the people well.
+The UN was founded in 1945 “to save succeeding generations from the scourge of war”, and over the decades it has served the people well.
 But is it fit for purpose in the 21st century?

-In Nigeria, in Pakistan, in the Middle East, to name but a few places – far too many people are beginning the year 2015 in grief and suffering, caused by conflict and deliberate violence.
+In Ukraine, in South Sudan, in the Middle East, to name but a few places – far too many people live in grief and suffering, caused by conflict and deliberate violence.
 The use of the veto by some P5 members has allowed militant groups to further their causes with impunity.

 The world’s peoples yearn for a fairer, more peaceful world, where new generations can grow up in confidence.
 They want a stronger, more agile UN.
 They do not want to see the UN wither into irrelevance, as the League of Nations did in the 1930s.

 We believe timely changes are needed in the composition and working of the UN Security Council, to make it more democratic, more representative of the world of today, and more effective in its mission of preventing and addressing armed conflict.

 To that end The Elders launched these four new proposals at the Munich Security Conference in February 2015.
 Read the full statement.

 In principle, the existing permanent members claim to be ready to welcome new members.
 But their sincerity has not been tested, because the rest of the membership cannot agree on essential points: which countries, and how many, should be new permanent members, and should they, like the existing ones, be given a veto over the Council’s substantive divisions?
 In the view of many, the use or abuse of the veto is responsible for some of the Council’s most conspicuous failures, when it does not intervene in time, or with sufficient force, to protect the victims of genocide and other comparable crimes.
 Those states are understandably reluctant to give yet more powers the right of veto.